-So called because if you are caught reading a page that is Not Safe For Work at work, you can get fired.
-For the more graphic NSFW pages, even having them in the hard drive or cache of a work computer can get you fired.
+So called because if you are caught reading these pages while at work, you can get in a LOT of trouble.
+For the more graphic NSFW pages, simply having them in the hard drive or cache of a work computer can get you fired.
 Even showing up in the server log files could be unhealthy.

-Also particularly helpful to parents who are at home - believe it or not, some people on the Internet do have small children and still find time to netsurf.
+Also particularly helpful to parents who are at home - some people do have small children and still find time to netsurf.
 These same people like to have a warning to wait until the children are in another room before clicking a link.

 This phrase can take many forms: